Submitty/submitty.github.io/_docs/sysadmin/configuration/registration_feed.md

 3. Student's campus computer systems user account ID
   * The student CSV file should **_NEVER_** contain account passwords.
 4. An alternate numeric ID.
-  * This is intended to be the student's campus assign ID number, but could be any alternate alphanumeric ID code assigned to the student by the data feed.
+  * This is intended to be the student's campus assigned ID number, but could be any alternate alphanumeric ID code assigned to the student by the data feed.
   * This ID code can contain delimiter characters, such as dashes.
 5. Student's email address
-6. Course the student is enrolled in
-  * This is actually **_two_** fields/columns.
+6. Course the student is enrolled in.
+This is actually **_two_** fields/columns.
-    One is the course "prefix" (often the dept. code), and the other is the course "number".
+  * One field is the course "prefix" (often the dept. code).
+  * The other field is the course "number".
-    Combined, they make up the course code as listed in the course catalog. e.g. Prefix is "CSIS" and number is "101" as in "CSIS 101" in the course catalog.
+  * Combined, they make up the course code as listed in the course catalog. e.g. Prefix could be "CSIS" and number could be "101" as in "CSIS 101" in the course catalog.
 7. Student's registration status
   * A student can drop enrollment during an academic term, and this may be reflected by a code in the student CSV file.
   Alternatively, the student's enrollment entry, in the CSV file, can be entirely omitted when a course is dropped.
   The student auto feed script is intended to work with either case.
 8. Which lab/course section a student is enrolled in.
 9. The "term code" for the current academic term must exist in every data row.
+10. The course and section registration number that the student is enrolled with.

 ##### This data point is _optional_ in the student CSV file:
 1. Student's "preferred" first name